maccman/bowline/README.txt

       <a href="#" class="destroy">Delete</a>
     </div>
   </div>

-Now, were you to have a user object, you could do something like this to update the HTML.

-# TODO

 = METHODS IN BINDERS

 You can call both class and instance methods of the binders.